kuhlman-labs/workflow-archiver-bot/README.md

    - Go to the [GitHub Developer Settings](https://github.com/settings/apps) page.
    - Click on "New GitHub App".
    - Provide an appropriate name and description for your app.
-   - Set the "Homepage URL" and "User authorization callback URL" to your desired values.
-   - Choose the repositories where you want to use the app.
-   - Set the necessary permissions (e.g., `workflow` for accessing workflow runs).
    - Generate a new private key and save it securely.

 5. Configure the app: